PiginIvan/PiginIvan/README.md

 <h3 align="left">About me:</h3>

 - I am a student at the Higher School of Economics in Nizhny Novgorod
-- I have completed 2nd year of studies in "Software Engineering"
+- I am now at 3rd year of studies in "Software Engineering"
 - I'm currently learning Python to become a Python developer

 <h3 align="left">Connect with me:</h3>